In this article

 How much does it cost to have a baby?

-In the United States as of 2020, the average cost of childbirth – from pregnancy to delivery and postpartum care – was $18,865.
+According to a 2022 analysis (based on data through 2020), the average cost of childbirth in the United States – from pregnancy to delivery and postpartum care – was $18,865.
 (This was the total cost for people with large-group coverage.
-Out-of-pocket costs were significantly lower).
+Out-of-pocket costs were significantly lower).1

 Most of those costs are associated with delivery: The average cost of a vaginal delivery was about $11,500 and the average cost of a cesarean section (or c-section) was more than $17,000.* But the full range of costs also includes outpatient office visits prior to delivery and – especially with c-section deliveries – care during recovery.
 (Note that these are average costs and that there’s significant variation in delivery costs from one state to another.)